 Lightbox popups with exit-intent provide you one last interaction before a visitor leaves your site.
 In fact, it acts a lot like an additional page view.
 It’s important to remember you’re not bothering a user by offering something they may be interested in.
 You’re providing them the opportunity to receive emails from you and regularly receive content they enjoy.

 To learn more about exit-intent lightboxes, check out 40 Exit Popup Hacks That Will Grow Your Subscribers and Revenue.

-If you’re still skeptical of popups, you want to see proof that smart lightbox popups really work.
-Take a look at these results…
+If you’re still skeptical of popups, you’ll probably be interested in proof that smart lightbox popups really work.
+Lucky for you we have tons of case studies.

 Social Media Examiner Added 250,000 Email Subscribers